comdex-official/networks/mainnet/comdex-1/README.md

 # comdex-1

 > This is comdex Main net chain

+1st main net for comdex-official/comdex application.

-> PRE-GENESIS PUBLISHED :: Not required.
-Make sure to replace this genesis with the final genesis, after following the instructions below.
+> PRE-GENESIS PUBLISHED :: Make sure to replace this genesis with the final genesis, after following the instructions below.

 > FINAL GENESIS NOT PUBLISHED

-> PEERS AND SEEDS NOT PUBLISHED
+> PEERS NOT PUBLISHED

+> SEEDS YET TO PUBLISHED

 Thank you all for submiting the gentxs.
-We have received {} gentxs, reviwed and accepted the gentxs of the validators as per the discussion out team had with individuals.
+We have received more than 75 gentxs, reviewed and accepted the gentxs of the validators as per the discussion we team had with individuals.

-* First part was to submit the gentx.
+## First part was to submit the gentx.
 WHICH IS CLOSED NOW.
-* Please follow instructions in [Part-2](#launch-instructions) for the next steps.
+## Please follow instructions in [Part-2](#launch-instructions) for the next steps.

-1st main net for comdex-official/comdex application.

 ## Hardware Requirements
 * **Minimal**